Homological shifts of powers a complementary edge ideal: Projective dimension functions

 If \( G \) is a tree, then \( \mathrm{pd}(I_c(G)) = 1 \) by Theorem~\ref{TreeMain}.
 If \( G \) is not a tree, there exists a cycle \( C \) that is a subgraph of \( G \).
 By Theorem~\ref{Cycle} and Theorem~\ref{HSsubset}, we have \( \mathrm{pd}(I_c(G)) \geq \mathrm{pd}(I_c(C)) = 2 \). \end{proof}

-For any connected graph $G$, it is known that $\mathrm{pd}(I_c(G)^s)$ is non-decreasing by Lemma~\ref{HSsubset}.
-This can be improved upon when $G$ is bipartite.
-A subgraph $H$ of $G$ is called a {\it spanning subgraph} if they share the same vertex set, that is, $V(H)=V(G)$.
+For any connected graph $G$, it is known from Lemma~\ref{HSsubset} that $\mathrm{pd}(I_c(G)^s)$ is a non-decreasing function of $s$.
+This result can be strengthened.
+To do so, we first recall the definitions of a \emph{spanning subgraph} and a \emph{bipartite graph}: a subgraph \( H \) of \( G \) is spanning if they share the same vertex set, i.e., \( V(H) = V(G) \); a bipartite graph is a graph whose vertex set can be partitioned into two disjoint non-empty subsets \( X \) and \( Y \) such that every edge connects a vertex in \( X \) to a vertex in \( Y \).

+\begin{Proposition} Let $G$ be a connected graph with $n$ vertices.
+Then $\mathrm{pd}(I_c(G)^s)$ strictly increases until it reaches the value $n-2$.

+In particular, if we furhter assume that $G$ is bipartite, then $\mathrm{pd}(I_c(G)^s)$ strictly increases until it reaches the maximal value.